3 Ways to Deck Out Your Walls for Fall

-The general population doesn’t usually have the time or cash flow to manage wallpaper and its proclivity for the pattern to be off trend in a skinny minute.
-Not to mention that fitting the paper perfectly takes practice and hours of patience.
+But, the general population doesn’t usually have the time or cash flow to manage wallpaper and its proclivity for the pattern to be off-trend in a skinny minute.
+Not to mention, fitting the paper perfectly takes practice and hours of patience.

-Wallpaper commitment isn’t for the faint of heat.
-Insert removable wall paper here.
+Wallpaper commitment isn’t for the faint of heart.
+Insert removable wallpaper here.
 Think it looks tacky and cheap?
 Well, it used to, but it’s so much better these days.
-To meet the demand of a real estate market filled with perpetual renters who aren’t buying anytime soon, high-end designers have put their names to quality removable wallpaper.
+To meet the demand of a real estate market filled with perpetual renters, high-end designers have put their names to quality removable wallpaper.

 New brands are easier to install and are often adjustable mid-placement.
-Removable wallpaper avoids high cost concerns and offers the freedom to remove and re-paper on a whim.
+Removable wallpaper avoids high-cost concerns and offers the freedom to paper on a whim.
 Remember, it’s not necessary to paper an entire wall.
 Removable products are perfect for covering an accent wall or enhancing an architectural detail.